Richardaeld/Eldridge_Music/README.md

 + A **discount** tag is added to all merchandise that is being sold at a discounted value.
 + Any item being sold at a discounted value shows both the old price and the new price.
 + Each card is fitted with some **superuser edit/delete** options for ease of inventory management.
-+ A star rating feature allows users to actively see total ratings and average rating of a product.
++ A star rating feature allows users to see total ratings and the average rating of the product.
-+ If a user is logged in the user can rate products.
++ If a user is logged they can rate products.

 ### Cart
 + With nothing in the cart, this view directs users back to the **merchandise view**.